SJTU-IPADS/wukong/docs/gpu/tutorials.md

 sudo dpkg -i nvidia-peer-memory-dkms_1.0-3_all.deb
 ```

-You should manually load it after the installation. and make sure the module is loaded successfully.
+You should manually load it after the installation, and make sure the module is loaded successfully.

 ```bash
 sudo modprobe nv_peer_mem